Last Updated on June 25, 2021 by Grow with Bovees

-Before buying your bush killer you should look at the area you need to treat, and the time it will take to get results.
+Before buying your brush killer you should look at the area you need to treat, and the time it will take to get results.
 You should also look at the active ingredients in the product, especially if you have children or pets around.

 Many of the brush killers can be dangerous, not only to plants but to people and their pets.
 With this in mind, always wear protective clothing when applying the brush killer and be careful not to inhale any of the fumes or get the product on your skin.